Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Does Snow Stop Power Production?

 If your solar panels are completely covered in a thick layer of opaque snow, they will not produce any electricity.
 The sunlight simply cannot reach the photovoltaic cells.
+However, if the snow is light or only partially covers the panel, some sunlight can still penetrate.

-Fortunately, solar panels are designed to shed snow naturally.
+Fortunately, solar panels are designed to shed snow naturally:

 1. The Angle Matters: Most solar panels are installed at an angle.
 Because the surface of the panel is smooth, tempered glass, snow tends to slide right off as soon as it begins to melt.